-If your assigned task is carried over twice without reasonable progress, the task will be assigned to another committee member.
+If a member's assigned task is repeatedly carried over without reasonable progress, the task will be assigned to another committee member.
 Failure to complete tasks is not a sign of active committee participation.
+Helen's Court recognizes that availability to participate changes over time, and that it's perfectly okay to take a break from, leave or change committees.